Fazle Kabir: Career

 Kabir started his career in 1980 with Bangladesh Railway as an assistant traffic superintendent.
 In 1983, he joined the BCS Administration Cadre, aka Bangladesh Administrative Service.
 During his 34 years of civil service, Kabir held various key positions in different ministries and also in field administration.
 He served as the Deputy Commissioner and District Magistrate of Kishoreganj District, Joint Secretary in the Ministry of Education, Director General of the National Academy for Planning and Development (NAPD), Director General of the Bangladesh Civil Service Administration Academy, and Secretary of the Ministry of Railways.
 He was appointed as a senior secretary to the ministry of finance in 2012.
 Kabir was made chairman of Sonali Bank after it was hit by several financial scams, including one involving Hall-Mark Group.

-On March 15, 15, 2016, the then governor Atiur Rahman resigned from his post amid the Bangladesh Bank money laundering case.
+On March 15, 2016, the then governor Atiur Rahman resigned from his post amid the Bangladesh Bank money laundering case.
 He submitted his resignation letter to Prime Minister Sheikh Hasina, and within two hours, Kabir was selected as the new four-year-term governor of Bangladesh Bank.
 He joined as the 11th Governor of Bangladesh Bank on March March 20, 2016.

-On July 15, 15, 2020, the government appointed Fazle Kabir governor of the Bangladesh Bank again for two years until he turns 67 under the amended Bangladesh Bank Act.
+On July 15, 2020, the government appointed Fazle Kabir governor of the Bangladesh Bank again for two years until he turned 67 under the amended Bangladesh Bank Act.